S'pore shares begin week in the red, echoing regional sentiment

-SINGAPORE (THE BUSINESS TIMES) - The Straits Times Index (STI) extended declines from last week, dropping 0.33 per cent to 3,173.93 on Monday (April 12), in line with the region.
+The Straits Times Index (STI) extended declines from last week, dropping 0.33 per cent to 3,173.93 yesterday, in line with the region.

 Decliners outnumbered advancers 344 to 152, with 2.11 billion securities worth $1.48 billion changing hands.